An Embedded Software Developers Flat File Migration Check List

 1. Local Data Persistence and its Changing Use

 Generally, data stored locally in flat files was needed as a cache for immediate operations on data exclusive to the device in question.
 Furthermore, that data was evaluated without a long-standing yet continually refreshed baseline.
-However, with the need to combine data from multiple devices and data sources, and the use of historical data as a pattern baseline for everything from simple signal-to-noise ratio to machine learning inference means the need for data management of complex operations that feed local data processing and analytics outstrips the bare-bones functionality provided by file systems.
+However, the need to combine data from multiple devices and data sources and the use of historical data as a pattern baseline for everything from simple signal-to-noise ratio to machine learning inference means the need for data management of complex operations that feed local data processing and analytics outstrips the bare-bones functionality provided by file systems.

 2. Support for Multiple OS Environments With a Single Storage Format

-Across product designs, operational technology portfolios, and Enterprise IT support of lines of business, a range of systems at the Edge and back into the enterprise must share data across OSes from Android/iOS to Windows/Linux to Cloud virtualized environments.
+Across product designs, operational technology portfolios, and Enterprise IT support of lines of business, a range of systems at the Edge and back into the enterprise must share data across OSes from Android/iOS to Windows/Linux to cloud-virtualized environments.
 A single storage format would significantly reduce integration time and cost as well as improve security.

-3. Data Management Support for All Roles Involved with Data Processing and Analytics
+3. Data Management Support for All Roles Involved With Data Processing and Analytics

 Different roles will need to leverage access to the Edge data management platform remotely and locally on this range of underlying platforms from different access mechanisms, including CLI, programming and scripting languages.
 There’s probably a much needed, longer discussion of why that deserves a separate blog.